MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

  In Detail
- A widget gets its constraints from its parents, a constraint is a set of 4 doubles, and a minimum and maxiumu height
+ A widget gets its constraints from its parents, a constraint is a set of 4 doubles, and a minimum and maxiumum height

- The widget goes throigh its won list of children.
+ The widget goes through its own list of children.
 One by one, the widget tells its children what their constraints areand then asks each child what size it wants to be

  Then, the widget positions its children (horizontally in the x-axis, and vertically in the y-axis) one by one